tintin10q/csai_ml_final_summary/ML_final_summary.md

 So lowering recall gives you more precision but at some point recall drops off really quick.
 In this case a **precision zero** gives a good balance between precision and recall.
 These curves are better for imbalanced data then Roc curves.

-Another way to look at this is the Reciever operating characteristics curve (Roc).
+Another way to look at this is the Receiver operating characteristics curve (Roc).
 Instead of reporting precision and recall it shows the false positive rate (FPR) against the tue positive rate (TPR).
 Here is how you calculate those:

 ![FPR and TPR formulas](roc-curve-formula.png)